 The /EXCLUDE qualifier allows you to exclude a file or files from the operation of the command.
-The filespec argument to /EXCLUDE must include a version number, but the version number can be .
-Wildcards are accepted for all parts of the filespec argument to /EXCLUDE.
+The filespec argument to /EXCLUDE is a file specification, which must include a version number, but the version number can be an asterisk wildcard ().
+Wildcards are accepted for all parts of the filespec argument to /EXCLUDE, but you cannot specify just wildcards in the filespec argument.

-4.1.5 File Protection and Volume Protection
+4.1.6 File Protection and Volume Protection